open-telemetry/opentelemetry-specification/issue-management.md

 which provide more context.
 Following are the definitions of each triage label and when they are applied.

 ### `triage:deciding:*`

-These labels are applied to issues when it is unclear if they are something the project will take on.
+These labels are applied to issues when it is unclear yet if they are something the project will take on.
-This may be because they provide insufficient info to properly describe the problem or if the problem described is potentially out of scope.

-* `triage:deciding:community-feedback` - This issue is open to community discussion.
+* `triage:deciding:needs-community-feedback` - This issue is open to community discussion.
 If the community can provide sufficient reasoning, it may be accepted by the project.
-* `triage:deciding:insufficient-info` - This issue does not provide enough information for the project to accept it.
+* `triage:deciding:needs-info` - This issue does not provide enough information for the project to accept it.
 It is left open to provide the author with time to add more details.
 * `triage:deciding:tc-inbox` - This issue needs attention from the TC in order to move forward.
 It may need TC input for triage, or to unblock a discussion that is deadlocked.

 ### `triage:accepted:*`